AmbireTech/adex-protocol/components/smart-platform.md

 ------------------------------

-@TODO the stateRoot is a merkle root of (previousStateRoot, eventsRoot, balance...)
+@TODO the stateRoot is a merkle root of (previousStateRoot, eventsHash, balance...)
 @TODO balancesRoot allows to withdraw but not more than the overall channel deposit
 @TODO benefits: continuous guarantee that you can withdraw your earnings, UX, bid selection, etc.
 @TODO how a publisher would withdraw their earnings; describe gas costs - each merkle proof is log 2 hashes; ~18 words need to be passed as args

+@TODO channel spec: the stateRoot contains eventsHash; events should always be linked by containing a hash to the previous event, to ensure an immutable data structure; however, we should decide if eventsHash should also be a merkle root, in order to allow people ot check if events are genuine

 @TODO impl adex-smart-platform: rust? simple API, on top of SQL (sqlite/postgres both supported) and tokio for networking (zap?); WASM state transition function
 @TODO can adex-smart-platform be designed in a blockchain-agnostic way; the blockchain interface should allow to enumerate channels, sign a channel state update